FemputerCodes/euphoria/README-dev.md

    (set up an external HTTP post endpoint.
 It allows flexibility in choosing the programming language and platform for implementing the fulfillment)
 4. The URL section will be the URL to the server handling the requests.

-# Getting Started with App Engine:
+# Getting started with App Engine:

 1. Go to Google Cloud Console
 2. Select the project